explicitcontextualunderstanding/audiobook/audiobook-plan.md

   --voice_preset calm # Optional: Name of wav file in model_path/prompts

 # Alternatively, run the container in interactive mode
+# The entrypoint script will display usage info, then drop you into a bash shell.
 docker run --runtime nvidia -it --rm \
   --volume ~/audiobook_data:/audiobook_data \
   --volume ~/audiobook:/books \